-In addition to selection and drift, "dispersal" and "diversification" have been proposed as key processes in community assembly.
-Both of these processes are, however, difficult to quantify in microbial communities (Nemergut et al. 2013).
-The only data currently at our disposal to study these processes are the diversity and distribution of microbes.
-Considering the high connectivity of aquatic environments, differences in marine microbial communities are frequently attributed to a combination of selection and drift (e.g. Burke, Steinberg, et al. 2011), a conclusion that still requires validation.
-Diversification is mainly considered in the sense of coevolution or adaptation to host selection, which may also be driven by the horizontal acquisition of genes, but to our knowledge, unlike in primates (Moeller et al. 2016), no information exists on the co-speciation of host-associated microbes in marine holobionts to date.
+In addition to selection, ecological drift, dispersal and evolutionary diversification have been proposed as key processes in community assembly, but are difficult to estimate in microbial communities (Nemergut et al. 2013).
+The only data currently at our disposal to quantify these processes are the diversity and distribution of microbes.
+Considering the high connectivity of aquatic environments, differences in marine microbial communities are frequently attributed to a combination of selection and drift, rather than limited dispersal (e.g. Burke, Steinberg, et al. 2011), a conclusion which, in the future, could be refined by conceptual models developed for instance for soil microbial communities (Stegen et al. 2013; Dini-Andreote et al. 2015).
+Diversification is mainly considered in the sense of coevolution or adaptation to host selection, which may also be driven by the horizontal acquisition of genes.
+However, co-speciation is challenging to prove (de Vienne et al. 2013; Moran and Sloan 2015) and only few studies have examined this process in marine holobionts to date, each focused on a restricted number of actors (e.g. Peek et al. 1998; Lanterbecq et al. 2010).

-Increasing our knowledge on the contribution of these processes to holobiont community assembly in marine systems is a key challenge, especially in the context of ongoing global change.
+Increasing our knowledge on the contribution of these processes to holobiont community assembly in marine systems is a key challenge, which is of particular urgency today in the context of ongoing global change.
 Moreover, understanding how the community and functional structure of resident microbes are resilient to perturbations remains critical to predict and promote the health of their host and the ecosystem.
-Yet, this notion is still missing in most mathematical or formal models, or additional information on biological interactions would be required to make the former more accurate (Bell et al. 2018).
+Yet, the contribution of the microbiome is still missing in most quantitative models predicting the distribution of marine macro-organisms, or additional information on biological interactions would be required to make the former more accurate (Bell et al. 2018).

 Integrating marine model systems with large-scale studies

 By compiling a survey of the most important trends and challenges in the field of marine holobiont research (Figure 3), we identified two distinct opinion clusters: one focused on mechanistic understanding and work with model systems whereas another targets large-scale and heterogeneous data set analyses and predictive modeling.
 This illustrates that, on the one hand, the scientific community is interested in the establishment of models for the identification of specific molecular interactions between marine organisms at a given point in space and time, up to the point of synthesizing functional mutualistic communities in vitro (Kubo et al. 2013).
 On the other hand, another part of the community is moving towards global environmental sampling schemes such as the TARA Oceans expedition (Pesant et al. 2015) or the Ocean Sampling Day (Kopf et al. 2015), and towards long-term data series (e.g. Wiltshire et al. 2010; Harris 2010).
 What emerges as both lines of research progress is the understanding that small-scale functional studies in the laboratory are inconsequential unless made applicable to ecologically-relevant systems.
-At the same time, (Ovaskainen et al. 2017)large scale-studies remain mostly descriptive and bear little predictive power unless we understand the mechanisms driving the observed processes.
+At the same time, and despite the recent advances in community modeling (Ovaskainen et al. 2017), hypotheses drawn from large scale-studies remain correlative and require experimental validation of the mechanisms driving the observed processes.
 We illustrate the importance of integrating both approaches in Figure 3, where the node related to potential applications was perceived as a central hub at the interface between mechanistic understanding and predictive modeling.